Quick Summary

 - 4.

-Inflammation signals turn down; antioxidant defense turns up
+Inflammation signals down; antioxidant defense turns up

 Ratio Requirements